 - 3 cups chopped watermelon, seedless

 - 1 12-ounce can ginger ale

 - ¼ cup fresh mint leaves

 Bring 1 ½ cups water to a simmer in a medium saucepan.
-Remove from the heat and add in the 2 green tea bag, let steep for 5 minutes.
+Remove from the heat, add the 2 green tea bags, then let steep for 5 minutes.
 Remove the tea bags, and let cool until room temperature.